Al Jahra

-Al Jahra (الجهراء) is a city and area located 32 km west of the centre of Kuwait City in Kuwait.
-Al Jahra is the capital of the Al Jahra Governorate of Kuwait as well as the surrounding Al Jahra District which is agriculturally based.
+Al Jahra (الجهراء) is an area located 32 km west of the centre of Kuwait City in Kuwait.
+It is the capital of the Al Jahra Governorate of Kuwait as well as the surrounding Al Jahra District.
 Encyclopædia Britannica recorded the population in 1980 as 67,311.
-Historically, Jahra was a predominantly agricultural area.
-There are currently various farms in Jahra.
+Jahra was historically agricultural, and there are still various farms in the area.

 Climate

 Al Jahra has a hot desert climate and is one of the hottest places on earth.
-On 1 July 2021 a temperature of 53.5 °C was recorded.
+A temperature of 53.5 °C was recorded there on 1 July 2021, and 53.1 °C was recorded on June 23 2024.